Undergraduate Program - Scholarships

 The Penobscot County Conservation Association Annual Scholarships

 These scholarships were established at the University of Maine in 1971 to provide awards to wildlife students who show high promise as potential wildlife biologists and are dedicated to a career in wildlife conservation.
-A total of 21 scholarships of $1,500 each are awarded annually.
+A total of 21 undergraduate scholarships are awarded annually.

 The Joseph A. Rossignol Memorial Scholarship